Table of Contents

 Let us check some facts about mountains.

-- Around thirty world’s highest mountains are located in the Himalayas.
+- Around thirty of the world’s highest mountains are located in the Himalayas.

-- Did you know?
-An average of 6 people die every year climbing Mt.
+- An average of six people die every year attempting to climb Mt.
 Everest.

-- On looking at the tallest mountains in the solar system, five among them are found on Mars.
+- Five of the tallest mountains in the solar system are found on Mars.

-- Annapurna is known as the world’s deadliest mountain.
+- Annapurna is considered the world’s deadliest mountain to climb, based on fatality rate.

-- Did you know?
-Triangulation was the method used by the geographers before the existence of modern technology.
+- Triangulation was the primary method geographers used to measure mountain heights before modern satellite technology.

-- You can use this opportunity to learn more about mountains and to spread knowledge to others.
+- Use the day to learn about mountains and share knowledge with others.

 Free UPSKILLING Courses!